ObserveRTC/client-monitor-js/README.md

 Set `sendScoreReasonsToServer: false` in the config to drop the reasons from the wire entirely — the scores themselves and the realtime event are unaffected.

 The full key set — with every threshold, ramp and what each reason means for the user experience — is documented in [docs/SCORE_CALCULATIONS.md](./docs/SCORE_CALCULATIONS.md); the type union is exported as `DefaultScoreCalculatorSubtractionReason`.

+**Reasons and issues are not the same verdict, and six conditions are computed twice.** `pixelated-video`, `low-fps`, `volatile-fps`, `high-rtt`, `high-jitter` and `high-packetloss` are derived here from raw stats *and*, independently and with different thresholds, by the detectors that now own those conditions — so a session can carry a `pixelated-video` issue and no `pixelated-video` penalty, or the reverse.
+For pixelation the two do not even measure the same quantity: bits per pixel against a flat threshold here, a per-codec QP band there.
+Three audio penalties run the other way, gated on a detector's issue being active, so disabling those detectors quietly stops the score charging for audio degradation that is still happening.
+All of it is recorded under [known deviations](./docs/DETECTOR_TAXONOMY.md#known-deviations); until it is resolved, read a score reason as the calculator's own opinion rather than as a detector's finding.

 ### Custom Score Calculator